Hard Math Equation Copy And Paste

 • ∇ · F is the divergence of the vector field F.

-The Divergence Theorem has wide-ranging applications in physics, particularly in fluid dynamics and electromagnetism.
+Here's the thing about the Divergence Theorem has wide-ranging applications in physics, particularly in fluid dynamics and electromagnetism.
 It allows for the calculation of flux through a closed surface, which is essential in understanding concepts like fluid flow and electric fields.

 C. Stokes' Theorem: